sbmpost/AutoRaise/README.md

         end tell
         return input
     end run

+Command line usage: ./AutoRaise -delay 2 -warp

+Note1: If no delay has been specified on the command line, AutoRaise will look for an AutoRaise.delay and AutoRaise.warp file in the **home** folder.
+This is particularly useful when using the applescript below because 'launch application' does not support command line arguments.
+The delay should be specified in units of 20ms.
+For example to specify a delay of 60ms run this command once in a terminal: 'echo 2 > ~/AutoRaise.delay'.
+And to enable the warp option, you can type: 'touch ~/AutoRaise.warp'.

 Note2: If you are not comfortable running the binary, then you can compile AutoRaise yourself using this command: